phenixxy/unity-vs-postprocessor/README.md

 - You can add more platforms in `_Platforms` array.
 - `Custom` and `Clean` config means with or without custom defines added in Scripting Define Symbols of Player Settings.
-- Compile errors on can be auto detected by batch building VS solution in any CI system, such as Jenkins.
+- Compile errors can be auto detected by batch building VS solution in any CI system, such as Jenkins.

 ## Example